 The board is a group of people who are elected by the co-operative’s members, to carry out strategic management and to take a lead in the direction of the co-operative business.
 This means they are responsible for the long-term direction and guidance of the co-operative.
 Directors of co-operatives are required to exercise reasonable care, skill and diligence.

 The best board meetings leave us focused and energized: the goal of the meeting is clear; our team is motivated; and the process is smooth, and there are well defined outcomes.
 Not-so-great meetings, on the other hand, drain energy, and lower morale because of the perceived waste of time.
 We’ve pulled together tips and resources to help you set the stage for meetings that are strategic, outcome-oriented, and productive for all.

 Click on class description to go to web page with more detailed info for the webinar.

-On the information sharing web page I have over 250 books, fliers and information on cooperatives for free, I went on the web for 2 weeks searching and downloaded all of stuff that was available and put it in one location on MAHC web site.
+On the portal to cooperative housing information web page I have over 250 books, fliers and information on cooperatives for free, I went on the web for 2 weeks searching and downloaded all of stuff that was available and put it in one location on MAHC web site.

 Local Classes this Fall